TrikeBuggy has a complete syllabus and practical training course focused on the PPG Trike!

 You may want to have someone come along to take pictures of you.
 We've seen some pretty big smiles and bright eyes after a pilot's first solo flight!
 It will be an experience you will never forget!

-By the end of the first lesson, most of our students get their first solo flight in a trike.
+By the end of the first lesson, most of our students get their first solo flight in a trike depending on weather and demonstrated understang and skill.
 The next lessons will focus on becoming a smooth, competent pilot - practicing inflations, extended taxiing, launching, flying, approach, landing without power, spot landings, throttle control, plus many ground based discussions including airspace restrictions, equipment care, motor maintenance, weather to fly evaluations and paraglider collapse response and recovery.

 "When once you have tasted flight,